0065paula/docs/source/h5_doc.md

 ###2b.
 Connecting MadeiraCloud and AWS using IAM
 ####Make sure IAM access is enabled.
-Log in to your AWS account and then go <a href="https://aws-portal.amazon.com/gp/aws/manageYourAccount">here</a>.
+Log in to your AWS account and then go [here](https://aws-portal.amazon.com/gp/aws/manageYourAccount).

 ![](https://s3-ap-northeast-1.amazonaws.com/madeiraassets/kb/kb-iam-active.png)

 Scroll down to the IAM user access section and make sure both the 'Account Activity Page' and 'Usage Reports Page' checkboxes are ticked and then click Activate Now.

 ####Create a user for use with MadeiraCloud.
-Go to the AWS Console and click the <a href="https://console.aws.amazon.com/iam/home">IAM tab</a>, then create a group for your user.
+Go to the AWS Console and click the [IAM tab](https://console.aws.amazon.com/iam/home), then create a group for your user.
 You can call it anything you like, but something Madeira related probably makes sense!

 ![](https://s3-ap-northeast-1.amazonaws.com/madeiraassets/kb/kb-iam-create-group.png)